 - If more than 50% of the eligible voters vote NO, the motion is defeated.

 For Committees, the same procedure is to be followed with the exceptions that the Chair of the Committee acts for the Committee, as does the Council President for the Council.
 Responses must be made to the Committee Chair, who will tabulate and present the results to all Committee members.
 The Committee Chair will be responsible for submitting the results of electronic voting to the appropriate Vice President, as well as including the results in the official minutes of the Committee.

 ARTICLE IX – AMENDMENTS

 Section 1.
-Amendments to these Bylaws may be made in accordance with Article XI, Section 1 of the Constitution.
+Amendments to these Bylaws may be made in accordance with Article X, Section 1 of the Constitution.